Diabetes care: 10 ways to avoid complications

 1. Make a commitment to managing your diabetes

-Members of your diabetes care team — doctor or primary care provider, diabetes nurse educator, and dietitian, for example — can help you learn the basics of diabetes care and offer support along the way.
+Members of your diabetes care team — primary care provider, diabetes care and education specialist, and dietitian, for example — can help you learn the basics of diabetes care and offer support along the way.
 But it's up to you to manage your condition.

 Learn all you can about diabetes.
 Make healthy eating and physical activity part of your daily routine.
 Maintain a healthy weight.

-Monitor your blood sugar, and follow your doctor's instructions for managing your blood sugar level.
-Take your medications as directed by your doctor.
+Monitor your blood sugar, and follow your health care provider's instructions for managing your blood sugar level.
+Take your medications as directed by your health care provider.
 Ask your diabetes treatment team for help when you need it.

 2. Don't smoke

-- Reduced blood flow in the legs and feet, which can lead to infections, ulcers and possible removal of a body part by surgery (amputation)
+- Reduced blood flow in the legs and feet, which can lead to infections, nonhealing ulcers and possible amputation

 - Heart disease